xbeat/Machine-Learning/README.md

 Model theory is a branch of mathematical logic that studies the relationships between formal languages and their interpretations, or models.
 It provides a framework for understanding the semantics of mathematical structures and their properties.
 In this presentation, we'll explore key concepts of model theory using Python to illustrate these ideas.

+## Comparing Physics Informed Neural Networks (PINN) and Finite Element Method (FEM) in Python

+Introduction to Physics Informed Neural Networks (PINN) and Finite Element Method (FEM)

+Physics Informed Neural Networks (PINN) and Finite Element Method (FEM) are two powerful approaches for solving complex physical problems.
+While FEM has been a cornerstone of computational physics for decades, PINNs represent a newer, machine learning-based approach.
+This slideshow will explore both methods, their strengths, and their applications.

 ## LLM Alignment Primer using Python

 Introduction to LLM Alignment